 - Avoid use of public Wi-Fi to access online accounts or sites.

 While you probably don’t check your long-term investments daily, you may need to adopt a vigilant approach with your bank and credit accounts.
 If you see any discrepancies, notify your financial institution.

 Car loans.
 After encountering a dozen or so ghosts and ghouls on Halloween, you can become numb to the spectacle.
 That’s how I feel about the length of car loans.
 They seem to keep getting longer.
-Experian’s State of the Automotive Finance Market (Q1, 2017) put the average new-car loan length at 69 months —almost six years.
+Experian’s State of the Automotive Finance Market (Q1, 2018) put the average new-car loan length at just over 69 months—almost six years.
 If you can’t afford the car you want with a loan of 60 months or less, look for a more affordable option.

 Savings rates eclipse 5%.
-Americans saved 5.5% of disposable income in May, according to a report from the Bureau of Economic Analysis.
-Although that’s far below the 10% USAA recommends folks sock away early in their careers, I still think this belongs in the “treat” category.
+Savings rates eclipse 5%.
+Americans saved 6.7% of disposable income in May, according to a report from the Bureau of Economic Analysis.
+Although that’s below the 10% USAA recommends folks sock away for retirement early in their careers, I still think this belongs in the “treat” category.
 Under the military’s new Blended Retirement System in 2018, participants will need to put at least 5% into the Thrift Savings Plan to receive the maximum government contribution.
 So, while 5% shouldn’t be your goal, it should be the minimum if you’re part of the BRS.

 Credit scores on the rise.
 FICO reported in April that the average credit score hit 700.
 This is a decidedly good trend.
 But don’t let it lull you into a false sense of security.
 Just because you can borrow doesn’t mean you should.
 After carefully reviewing your finances, make borrowing decisions in the context of what you know makes sense — not what some financial institution offers.